ZoinerTejada/azure-data-guide/data-guide/technology-choices/data-ingest.md

 [Apache Kafka](https://kafka.apache.org/) is an open-source distributed streaming platform that can be used to build real-time data pipelines and streaming applications.
 Kafka also provides message broker functionality similar to a message queue, where you can publish and subscribe to named data streams.
 It is horizontally scalable, fault-tolerant, and extremely fast.

 [Kafka on HDInsight](https://docs.microsoft.com/azure/hdinsight/kafka/apache-kafka-get-started) provides you with a managed, highly scalable, and highly available service in Azure.
+Both Kafka and Event Hubs can be used as your stream buffering layer in your real-time data pipeline when ingesting events.
+Use the [Streaming/real-time ingest capabilities](#streamingreal-time-ingest-capabilities) matrix to compare these options.

 Some common use cases for Kafka are: